Cavity-induced bifurcation in classical rate theory: State-dependent rate modification

-where $\expval{g^2} = \sum_i g_i^2/N$ represents the average over the molecules and $\sign{q_i}$ is the sign function.
+where $\expval{g^2} = \sum_i g_i^2/N$ represents the average over the molecules and $s_i = \sign{q_i}$.
 If there is no variation in the coupling constants $g_i$, $\Delta$ becomes the normalized difference between the number of molecules in the right and the left well, $\Delta \rightarrow \delta N/N = (N_{R} - N_{L})/N$.
-Finally, we calculate the value of $V_\mathrm{tot}$ using Eq.~\eqref{eq:Vtot} at these stationary points.
-The details of this algebraic calculation are relegated to the Supplemental Material~\cite{supplement}.
+Finally, we calculate the value of $V_\mathrm{tot}(x, q_1, \dots, q_N)$ using Eq.~\eqref{eq:Vtot} at these stationary points.
+The details of this algebraic calculation with an arbitrary dipole moment function~$d_j(q_j)$ are relegated to Appendix~\ref{sec:calculation}.
+We note here that the order parameter~$\Delta$ has the same form if one replaces $g_i$ with state-dependent light-matter couplings~$g_i(s_i)$ arising from transition dipole moments $d'(\pm a/2)$, but the effects reported below disappear if the dipole moment is the same on both states, i.e., $d_i(a/2)-d_i(-a/2) = 0.$

 We find that the stationary states of the full $N$ molecule system have the potential energy